Efficiency, Accuracy, and Transferability of Machine Learning Potentials: Application to Dislocations and Cracks in Iron: Discussion

-As detailed in \textit{section \ref{chap2.1}}, DB-I was initially constructed in a conventional manner and subsequently extended with an active-learned fracture-relevant database \cite{Dragoni2018_PhysRevMaterials.2.013808,lei_2022}.
-DB-II has been designed with an attempt to cover all possible defects, leading to a 5 times larger number of LAEs compared with DB-I. DB-I contains no dislocation structures while DB-II includes $a_0/2[111](11\bar{2})$ screw and edge dislocations.
-Yet, both DBs can predict DFT-accurate Peierls barrier and kink pair nucleation barrier of screw dislocations, as well as core structures of edge and M111 dislocations.
-Furthermore, an ANN potential, a linear ML (LML) potential, and a quadratic noise ML (QNML) potential are shown to accurately predict the dislocation core structure and Peierls barrier, which is trained on a DFT database without any dislocation structures \cite{ann_mori2020neural,goryaeva2021efficient}.
-This suggests that the $\gamma$-surface is enough for the prediction of correct screw dislocation behaviour \cite{ogata_nnp_meng2021general,maresca2018screw}.
+As detailed in \textit{section \ref{chap2.1}}, DB-I was initially constructed in a conventional manner and subsequently extended with an active-learned fracture-relevant database, where small crack-tip configurations were added based on GAP variance predictions \cite{Dragoni2018_PhysRevMaterials.2.013808,lei_2022}.
+DB-II has been designed with an attempt to cover \textit{a priori} all possible defects, leading to a 5 times larger number of LAEs compared with DB-I. DB-I contains no dislocation structures while DB-II includes $a_0/2[111]$ screw dislocation and edge dislocations.
+Yet, GAP IAPs trained on either DBs can predict DFT-accurate Peierls barrier and kink pair nucleation barrier of screw dislocations, as well as core structures of edge and M111 dislocations.
+This finding is consistent with previous work, where an ANN potential was shown to accurately predict the dislocation core structure and Peierls barrier, despite being trained on a DFT database without any dislocation structures \cite{ann_mori2020neural}.
+This suggests that the $\gamma$-surface is enough for the prediction of the compact core structure and single hump Peierls barrier for screw dislocation \cite{ogata_nnp_meng2021general,maresca2018screw}, a result that is consistent with earlier analysis by Duesbery and Vitek \cite{duesbery1998plastic} , where authors show that correct reproduction of the $\gamma$-surface gives correct core structure.
 It has been shown in Ref. \cite{freitas2022machine,szlachta2014accuracy} that direct inclusion of dislocation core configurations in the database can lead to a better accuracy in predicting the core structure.
 A detailed study, i.e., training and testing ML-IAPs with different sub-databases, would be required to quantitatively examine the influence of directly including the relevant configurations.